guardian/consent-management-platform/README.md

 Welcome to the Consent Management Platform, a library to manage privacy frameworks across \*.theguardian.com, from messaging to managing and reporting the privacy state.
 All exports include Typescript definitions.

-from messaging to state

-## What useful utilities does this offer?
+## What utilities does this offer?

 ### TCF and CCPA privacy frameworks

-If you need to use Sourcepoint's implementation of the TCF or CCPA privacy frameworks, you can inititalise them on your page using the `init` function.
+If you need to use the TCF or CCPA privacy frameworks, you can inititalise them on your page using the `init` function.

 ### Consent notifications